Texas Teens Enter Residential Programs for Troubled Youth to Cope with Trauma and Grief

 As part of Solstice’s comprehensive treatment approach–including group therapy, family therapy, adventure therapy, and focus on academics–individual therapy is a key component to the healing process.

-Solstice is private, welcoming community for adolescent girls age 14-18 with emotional and behavioral challenges.
+Solstice is private, welcoming community for adolescent girls and assigned female at birth age 14-18 with emotional and behavioral challenges.
 The treatment center is based in scenic Utah, and is currently accepting teens from Texas.

 - Individual Attention.
 Therapists have a caseload of only six students ensuring plenty of interactions with your teen.
 This is a small caseload compared to other treatment centers.